LocalXanMan/666/README.md

 # 666
 For the homies

-Hey guys my names Matt, i worship the one in the firey pit, do you believe in god?
+Hey guys my names Matt, i listen to $uicideboy$, Ramirez, Pouya, FatNick, and many others.

-// i have written a simple sentence that describes my beleifs on this earth lmao.
+// i have written some words of wisdom.